Frequently Asked Questions

 What are tax-free municipal bonds?

-Municipal Bonds are debt securities issued by state and local governments to raise money for public projects such as schools, sewers, roads, and other infrastructure.
-The interest paid by tax-free municipal bonds is free from federal taxes and may be free from state taxes as well.
+Municipal bonds are debt securities issued by state and local governments to raise money for important public projects such as schools, sewers, roads, and other infrastructure.
+The interest paid by tax-free municipal bonds is free from federal taxes and may in some cases also be free from state and local taxes.

-Investors in Dupree Mutual Funds own a small piece of each bond in the fund in which they invest, and receive a proportional share of the interest income which accrues as a daily dividend and pays monthly or quarterly, depending on the fund.
+Investors in Dupree Mutual Funds own shares in the fund in which they invest and receive a proportional share of the interest income which accrues on a daily basis.
+Dividends for all of our state-specific municipal bond funds are distributed on a quarterly basis.

 Why should I buy a state-specific municipal bond fund vs. a national municipal bond fund?

-National funds buy munis from many different states, often including bonds from the largest municipal issuers such as California and New York.
-Shareholders in states which have state income tax may be required to pay such tax on some or all of the dividend income from a national muni fund unless the state makes no distinction between income earned from in-state muni bonds and out of state muni bonds.
-Additionally, national municipal bond funds often hold some bonds subject to AMT.
+Alternatively, national funds buy municipal bonds from many different states, often including bonds sold by the largest issuers such as California, New York, and Texas.
+National funds also frequently purchase Puerto Rican and U.S. Territory bonds which can be riskier.
+Shareholders in states which have a state income tax may be required to pay state tax on some or all of the dividend income distributed from a national municipal bond fund.
+Finally, national municipal bond funds often hold bonds which are subject to the Alternative Minimum Tax (AMT).

 Dupree Mutual Funds offer dividend income free from federal and state income taxes (and AMT) in the states corresponding to each fund.

-There are certain municipal bonds (typically known as private activity bonds) that offer income free from federal and state income tax but subject to the AMT.
-By prospectus, Dupree Mutual Funds does not buy such bonds for our municipal portfolios.
-Dupree dividend income is 100% AMT free.
+There are certain municipal bonds (typically known as private activity bonds) that offer income free from federal and state income tax, but which are subject to the AMT.
+By prospectus, our funds do not buy any AMT bonds for our municipal bond portfolios.
+Dupree’s dividend income is 100% AMT free.

 Why is tax-equivalent yield important to me?

 Tax-equivalent yield is an important concept for tax-free bond holders.
-Comparing yields on taxable bonds to tax-free munis is not an “apples to apples” comparison.
-For example, a taxable bond yielding 5.5% might seem like a better deal than a tax-free muni yielding 4%.
-However, if your combined state and federal marginal tax rate is 30%, then the tax equivalent yield on the muni is actually 4% / .7 = 5.71%.
-This means that you would have to buy a taxable bond yielding 5.71% to get as much after-tax income as a tax-free bond yielding 4%, all else being equal.
-Investors must carefully evaluate their tax situation and other factors to determine whether or not tax-free bond funds make sense.
+Comparing yields on taxable bonds to tax-free municipal bonds is not an “apples to apples” comparison.
+For example, a taxable bond yielding 5.5% might seem like a better deal than a tax-free municipal bond yielding 4%.
+However, if your combined state and federal marginal tax rate is 30%, then the tax equivalent yield of the municipal bond is actually 4% /.7 = 5.71%.
+This means that you would have to buy a taxable bond yielding 5.71% to earn as much after-tax income as a tax-free bond yielding 4%, all other things being equal.
+Investors must carefully evaluate their own tax situation and other factors to determine whether or not tax-free bond funds make sense for them.

 How often do the funds pay dividends?

 Dupree Mutual Funds were first offered to investors in 1979.
-The Kentucky Tax-Free Income Series is the third-oldest single state muni fund in the country.
+The Kentucky Tax-Free Income Series is the third-oldest single-state municipal bond fund in the country.
 See our history to learn more.

 In the current environment, how do I know my money is safe with you?

-It’s important to note that our mutual funds are not bank accounts or money market funds, and the share price does fluctuate day-to-day (in other words, your principal is not guaranteed as with an FDIC-insured bank account).
-However, our goal with all our funds is to maximize income without undue risk to principal.
-Please see our prospectus (available here or call 1-800-866-0614 for a free copy in the mail) for specific risk factors.
-Investment in any bond fund involves interest rate risk, credit risk and possible loss of principal.
-When interest rates rise, the value of fixed-income securities generally falls.
+It’s important to note that our mutual funds are not bank accounts or money market funds, and the share price does fluctuate on a daily basis (in other words, your principal is not guaranteed as with an FDIC-insured bank account).
+However, the goal with all our funds is to maximize income without incurring undue risk to principal.
+Please see our prospectus (available here or call 1-800-866-0614 to request a free copy by U.S. Mail) for specific risk factors.
+Investment in any bond fund involves interest rate risk, credit risk, and possible loss of principal.
+As a general matter, when interest rates rise, the prices of fixed-income securities decline.

-Our mutual funds are audited annually by Ernst & Young.
-We do not hold any of the assets in our mutual funds in house – all bonds are held in trust for the benefit of our shareholders by our custodian bank, U.S. Bank.
-The assets of each mutual fund are owned solely by the shareholders.
+Our mutual funds are audited annually by Cohen & Co.
+We do not hold any of the assets in our mutual funds in-house.
+All bonds are held in trust for the benefit of our shareholders by our qualified custodian bank, U.S. Bank.
+The assets of each mutual fund are owned solely by the shareholders of that fund.

 Am I able to access my account online?

-Currently we are able to offer read-only online access to shareholder accounts.
+We do offer online access to shareholder accounts.
 Click on the “ONLINE ACCESS” tab in the upper right corner of the site.
 There you will find some important information and a button to click through for online access.

 How do I get started?